 How can maxing out your credit card affect your credit score?

 When you hit the spending limit on a card and don’t pay it off before the statement period ends, it impacts your credit utilization ratio, which makes up 30% of your credit score.
 In turn, your credit score will take a hit.
-On the flip side, decreasing the balances on your card can help boost your score by lowering your credit utilization.
+On the flip side, decreasing the balances on your card can help build your score by lowering your credit utilization.

 Photo credit: iStock/nensuria